A Levels Explained

 ...
 Or a mixture of both

-When you make your application we’ll invite you to an interview we can give you advice and guidance on the best combination of subjects to meet your progression aims.
+When you make your application, we’ll invite you to a meeting where we will give you advice and guidance on the best combination of subjects to meet your progression aims.

 Assessment

 You will be assessed by examination at the end of Year 2.
-Some A Levels have a coursework component, usually 20%.
+Some A Levels have a coursework component, usually 20% of your fnal grade.

 Minimum Entry Requirements

-5 GCSEs, including GCSE Maths and GCSE English.
-Grade 5 or above relevant in relevant GCSE subjects.
+- Grade 5 or above in relevant GCSE subjects.

 Your Future